dustgalactic/dustgalactic.github.io/_posts/2025-11-29-imposter-syndrome.md

 ## Organizational mindset shift

-At the [DevPortal Awards 2025 gala](https://youtu.be/W2wbEE7fddY?t=4205), I was asked a question by [Laura Vass](https://www.linkedin.com/in/lauravass):
+At the DevPortal Awards 2025 [gala](https://youtu.be/W2wbEE7fddY?t=4205), [Laura Vass](https://www.linkedin.com/in/lauravass) asked me a question:

 > Do you remember an "aha!" or faith-changing moment when the appreciation of the documentation itself suddenly changed, or was this always the case?

-When Laura had asked that, I let out a laugh.
-Although, I don't remember a specific moment, but I remember when I realized that the mindset shift had happened.
-Looking back at my experience I do believe that a writer can influence how the organization as a whole treats documentation work.
+When Laura asked that, I let out a laugh.
+Although, I don't remember a specific moment, but I remember when I realized the mindset shift in my company had happened.
+Looking back on my experience, I do believe that a writer can influence how the organization as a whole treats documentation work.

 The first step is your own mindset shift.
 You need to treat visibility and proactive internal communication of your or your team's work as a non-negotiable KPI.
 I remember how I was twisting and turning at the prospect of having to do anything visibility-related. _Just give me a laptop and let me write in peace!_ But this is something you need to push through.
-Engineers can afford the "laptop + coding in peace" because they don't have to prove their value.
+Engineers can afford the "laptop + coding in peace" approach because they don't have to prove their value to the organization.
 Technical writers can't.

-Have it on your quarterply plans and Jira boards.
+Include it in your quarterly plans and put it on your Jira boards.
 Block time slots on your calendar.
-Don't let the thoughts like _"it's just me tooting my own horn"_, _"that would be so vain of me"_ stop you.
+Don't let the thoughts like _"it's just me tooting my own horn"_ or _"that would be so vain of me"_ stop you.
 It's a KPI, so it's your job.
 Nothing more, nothing less.
-A work project that is helping you communicate the value of what you do to your company
+Treat for what it is: a work project that helps you communicate the value of what you do.
 Things that you could do:

 - **Changelog.** You could establish an internal changelog for any content changes, where you'd publish a weekly or bi-weekly summary of updates.
 Bonus: it could also serve as a tool for communicating releases, especially in teams with product silos.